 Devereux added that Cambridge will also be modifying other parts of the plaza.
 In particular, the current information kiosk will be removed.
 These changes are intended to make the plaza a more open place for visitors, Devereux said.

-Suzanne P. Blier, a Fine Arts and African and African American Studies professor and director of the Harvard Square Neighborhood Association, wrote in an email that the MBTA should also redesign the entrance to the Harvard T station while construction is underway in the plaza on these other projects.
+Suzanne P. Blier, a Harvard professor and president of the Harvard Square Neighborhood Association, wrote in an email that the MBTA should also redesign the entrance to the Harvard T station while construction is underway in the plaza on these other projects.

 “Since the redesign of the kiosk plaza is about to get underway, now would be an ideal time to replace the MBTA entry as well,” she wrote.